shadow-box/Palo-Alto-Networks-ELK-Stack/README.md

-Palo Alto Networks PAN-OS v8.0.x Elasticsearch v5.5.x Configuration
+Palo Alto Networks PAN-OS v8.0.x Elastic Stack v5.5.x Configuration

 The goal of this project was to create a configuration which parses and stores ALL syslog fields within PAN-OS v8.0.x.
 Most other configurations I came across required editing which fields PAN-OS sent, which inherently meant loss of data fidelity.